21centuryweather/21st-Century-Weather-Software-Wiki/rose-cylc/rose-cylc-intro.md

   HostName gadi.nci.org.au
   User <insert your username here>
 ```
+This will help keep your X-windows session active in short periods when you are away from your keyboard.

 4. You have, or in the process of obtaining, a UK Met Office Science Repository Service (MOSRS) account.
+If you haven't started this, please contact Martin Dix at ACCESS-NRI (martin.dix@anu.edu.au) or Holger Wolff at CLEX (holger.wolff@monash.edu).
 5. You have memberships to the following `gadi` projects:
     - `hr22`
     - `access`